cirosantilli/ruby-cheat/bundler/README.md

 But it is automatically set on the config file if `--path` is used.

 If the option is used from the command line the `.bundle/config` file is automatically modified / created so that the option will have that value.
 In this way, the last options are remembered.

+#BUNDLE_WITHOUT

+Don't install a group.

+Example: you support two databases: MySQL and PostgreSQL.

+Put all that is specific to each one in a group, and then install with either:

+    bundle install --without=mysql
+    bundle install --without=pg

+#Help

+List of subcommands:

+    bundle help

+Details on a subcommand:

+    bundle help install

+#Install

+Installs gems to the same path as `gem install` would install, which may require `sudo` privileges.

+`bundle help install` says that you should never use `sudo bundle install`, as some of the steps towards installation do not require `sudo`, and doing them as sudo may cause you problems later.
+If `sudo` is required, Bundler will ask your password and to it for you.